Guests Of Honor

 Hallie Ephron is the New York Times bestselling author of suspense novels reviewers call ‘deliciously creepy’ page turners.
 Her new novel, You’ll Never Know, Dear, tells the story of a little girl’s disappearance and the porcelain doll that may hold the key to her fate.
 The Pittsburgh Post-Gazette reviewer called it ‘captivating’.
 Library Journal: “A satisfyingly creepy read for fans of Southern gothic.”
 In Night Night, Sleep Tight, Hallie took her experiences growing up in Beverly Hills in a family of writers and wove them into a suspense novel with echoes of a scandalous true crime.
 Her Never Tell a Lie was adapted for film for the Lifetime Movie Network.
 She is a four-time finalist for the Mary Higgins Clark Award and author of Writing & Selling Your Mystery Novel, an Anthony and Edgar Award finalist.
 For more than ten years, Hallie wrote a crime fiction book review column for the Boston Globe.
 Hallie lives near Boston with her husband.

-Hank Phillippi Ryan is the on-air investigative reporter for Boston’s WHDH-TV.
-She’s won 33 EMMYs and dozens more honors for her ground-breaking journalism.
-The bestselling author of nine mysteries, Ryan’s also an award-winner in her second profession – with five Agathas, two Anthonys, two Macavitys, the Daphne, and the coveted Mary Higgins Clark Award.
-She is the only author to have won the Agatha in four different categories.
-Her novels have been named Library Journal’s Best of 2014 and 2015, and Ryan’s Say No More is a Library Journal Best of 2016.
-It is also a Mary Higgins Clark Award nominee.
-Hank is a founder of MWA University and 2013 president of National Sisters in Crime.
-Watch for Trust Me in May 2018.
+Hank Phillippi Ryan is the on-air investigative reporter for Boston’s WHDH-TV, winning 34 EMMYs and dozens more journalism honors.
+Nationally bestselling author of 10 mysteries, Ryan’s also an award-winner in her second profession—with five Agathas, two Anthonys, two Macavitys, the Daphne, and Mary Higgins Clark Award.
+Critics call her “a superb storyteller.”
+Her novels are in Library Journal’s Best of 2014, 2015 and 2016.
+Her SAY NO MORE is also a Mary Higgins Clark, Daphne and Agatha Award nominee.
+Hank’s a founder of MWA University and 2013 president of National Sisters in Crime.
+Watch for TRUST ME in August 2018.

 James.
 R. Benn is the author of the Billy Boyle World War II mysteries.
 The debut title, Billy Boyle, was named a top five mystery of 2006 by Book Sense and was a Dilys Award nominee.
 A Blind Goddess was long-listed for the Dublin Literary Award, and The Rest is Silence was a best novel nominee for the Barry Award.
 The twelfth and most current novel (2017) is The Devouring.
 He and his wife, Deborah Mandel, divide their time between Connecticut and the Gulf Coast of Florida.
 Benn lives by two writing quotes.
 One is from Oscar Wilde: “The art of writing is the art of applying the seat of one’s pants to a chair.”
 The other is from novelist Rachel Basch: “The story has to move down, as well as forward.”
 Both are simple, profound, and complex.